Flaming Lips Alley

-Controversy

 Prior to being named, The Oklahoman described the alley as "littered with open dumpsters and poorly lit at night."
 Mayor Mick Cornett called the description "an exaggeration," and that the alleyway was "very high-profile and very safe and clean."

-Attractions

 Much of the alley is behind the Chickasaw Bricktown Ballpark, the home of the Oklahoma City Dodgers, the city's Minor League Baseball team.
 On the corner of Flaming Lips Alley and South Mickey Mantle Drive is the entrance to the Oklahoma Sports Hall of Fame.